outdreamer/build-a-cure-1/docs/objects/joke.md

 				- trying to have a relationship of a certain time period (short relationship if the roast is really mean)
 				- trying to have bdsm/hate sex (if the roast if really mean)
 				- trying to get out of their parent's basement by finding a mate
-				- trying to distract you
+				- trying to distract you/get attention
 				- trying to break your heart to establish a kill count/reputation

 			- side effects